auth0/docs/articles/connections/social/linkedin.md

 ## Prerequisites

-Before you connect your Auth0 app to GitHub, you must have an account on the [LinkedIn Developer](https://www.linkedin.com/developers) portal.
+Before you connect your Auth0 app to GitHub, you must have a [LinkedIn Developer](https://www.linkedin.com/developers) account.

 ## Steps